SholaInspire/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The process of shell permissions project.
+This is process of shell permissions and navigations.